SUSAN LYNNER, Chair and Secretary

-Nick Netchvolodoff serves as Treasurer of the board and as a representative of the Cleveland Park Historical Society, where he helps to preserve and enhance the historic integrity of the neighborhood.
+Nick Netchvolodoff serves as Treasurer of the board and as a representative of the Cleveland Park Historical Society, where serves as President and helps to preserve and enhance the historic integrity of the neighborhood.
 Nick worked in finance at several telecommunications companies, including MCI Corporation and PSINet, and was a vice president at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
 Nick earned a B.A. in mathematical economics from Brown University and is a certified public accountant.

 LYNN PARSEGHIAN, Executive Director